wn-doolittle/caliper-spec/caliper.md

 ```

 <a name="toolUseEvent" />

 ### ToolUseEvent
-A Caliper ToolUseEvent models a Person (actor) using a learning tool in a way that the tool's creators have determined is an indication of a "learning interaction".
-It's meant to be a fundamental event that tool creators can implement to demonstrate in the Caliper event stream that "users are using the tool in the way in which it's intended to be used".
+A Caliper ToolUseEvent models a [Person](#person) using a learning tool in a way that the tool's creators have determined is an indication of a "learning interaction".
+It's meant to be a fundamental event that tool creators can implement to demonstrate in the Caliper event stream that "users are using the tool in the way in which it's intended to be used."

 #### Supported actions
 [used](#used)